JuliusGrote/Tetrix_Psychopy/PyGame_Tetris_Code/readme.md

 Level progression: defined by config.txt

-In the folder containing the game there are 7 files besides the Readme
+In the folder containing the game there are 7 files besides the README:

 1. the main game loop can be found in the Tetris_fMRI.psyexp file as Tetris_Instance()!

 2. config.txt: contains adjustable parameters of the game:
--Score keeping after Game over
+- Score keeping after Game over
--Start speed, start level
+- Start speed, start level
--toggling Visual Control
+- toggling Visual Control
 --> for more info check descriptions in config.txt

 3. game.py contains the game mechnanics such as moving the blocks, score, difficulty, game reset...; Code from config.txt is executed here